-You will graduate ready for a variety of exciting legal careers, including legal practice, practice before the bars of various jurisdictions, posts in government and international organisations, and public service.
+You’ll graduate ready for variety of exciting legal careers, including legal practice, practice before the bars of various jurisdictions, posts in government and international organisations, and public service.
 Past LLM graduates have gone into specialist areas of law, finance, the civil service, local government, administration or even teaching.

 Alternatively, you might continue your studies with a PhD.